Raising Bidders' Awareness in Second-Price Auctions: Optimal Entry Fees given Disclosure of Awareness and Information

 We assume for simplicity that for each bidder $i$, the value of the object is additive in values of characteristics.
 That is, for the set of characteristics $M' \in \mathcal{M}$, if $(x^i_j)_{j \in M'}$ is the vector of realized values on characteristics $j \in M'$, then $y^i = \sum_{j \in M'} x^i_j$ is bidder $i$'s value of the object.
-Our approach here is reminiscent of ``pseudotypes'' in scoring auctions; see, for instance, Asker and Cantillon (2006) or Bajari, Houghton, and Tadelis (2014).
+Our approach here is reminiscent of ``pseudotypes'' in scoring auctions; see, for instance, Asker and Cantillon (2006) or Bajari, Houghton, and Tadelis (2014).\footnote{Such an additive specification is plausible for instance in reverse auctions when the value of the object represents the bidder's total cost of producing the object that is additive in the cost of each characteristic.}

 For each bidder $i \in N$ and each subset of characteristics $M^i \in \mathcal{M}$ provided to bidder $i$, define a random variable $Y^i_{M^i}: \Omega \longrightarrow \mathbb{R}$ by if $\omega \in S_{M'}$ then $Y^i_{M^i}(\omega) = \sum_{j \in M^i \cap M'} X^i_j(\omega)$.
 To see that this definition makes sense, note first that for any $\omega \in S_{M^i}$, $Y^i_{M^i}(\omega) = \sum_{j \in M^i} X^i_j(\omega)$.
 Second, for any $\omega \in S_{M'}$ with $M^i \subseteq M'$, we also have $Y^i_{M^i}(\omega) = \sum_{j \in M^i} X^i_j(\omega)$.
 This may be interpreted as follows.
 Consider a player who is aware of characteristics in $M'$.
 Such a player knows that bidder $i$ is aware only of characteristics in $M^i \subseteq M'$.
 Hence, she anticipates that bidder $i$'s value is given by $\sum_{j \in M^i} X^i_j(\omega)$.
 Third, for any $\omega \in S_{M'}$ with $M^i \supseteq M'$, we have $Y^i_{M^i}(\omega) = \sum_{j \in M'} X^i_j(\omega)$.
 We can interpret this by considering a player who is aware of characteristics in $M' \subseteq M^i$.
 Such a player anticipates that bidder $i$ is aware of characteristics in $M'$ but since such a player is unaware of characteristics in $M^i \setminus M'$, she cannot anticipate that bidder $i$ is actually aware of $M^i \supseteq M'$.
 Hence, she views bidder $i$'s perceived value as given by $\sum_{j \in M'} X^i_j\left((r^{M^i}_{M'})^{-1}(\omega)\right)$ which by the definition of $X^i_j$, $j \in M'$, is $\sum_{j \in M'} X^i_j\left(\omega\right)$.
 Finally, for any $\omega \in S_{M'}$ such that $M' \nsubseteq M^i$ and $M' \nsupseteq M^i$, $Y^i_{M^i}(\omega) = \sum_{j \in M^i \cap M'} X^i_j(\omega)$.
 This sum is well-defined because $1 \in M' \cap M^i$.
 To interpret this consider a player who is aware only of characteristics in $M'$.
 She must be unaware of characteristics in $M^i \setminus M'$.
 At the same time, she knows that bidder $i$ is unaware of characteristics in $M' \setminus M^i$.
 Thus, she envisions bidder $i$'s value to be $\sum_{j \in M^i \cap M'} X^i_j(\omega)$.
 To sum up, we define the random variable $Y^i_{M^i}$ such that for any player with awareness $M'$, bidder $i$'s total value is consistent with bidder $i$'s awareness and with $M'$.